Skip to content Skip to sidebar Skip to footer

 Mount Synology NFS on Linux Folder Naming Using Spaces

-Hi friends, this time I will share about how to mount on linux.
-It's a bit different from my previous experience, which was only mounting disks in a cd-rom and mounting files in .iso format.
+Mount Synology NFS on Linux Folder Naming Using Spaces - Hi friends, this time I will share about how to mount on Linux.
+It's a bit different from my previous experience, which was only mounting disks in a CD-ROM and mounting files in .iso format.

 mount --help